 Here is how to change your mobile hotspot name (SSID) and password in Windows 10.

 NOTE: The ability to create a mobile hotspot from the Settings app was introduced with Anniversary Update (version 1607) for Windows 10.
 So make sure that you are running Windows 10 version 1607 by typing Winever.exe and then pressing Enter key.

 Step 1: Open the Settings app.
 Navigate to Network & Internet > Mobile hotspot.

-Step 3: Enter a new network name and then enter a new password for the network.
-Click Save button.
-Note that the password must be of at least 8 characters.
+Step 3: Enter a new network name (SSID) and then enter a new password for the network.
+Click the Save button.
+Note that the password must be of at least eight characters.